code-warrior/git-workshop/git-workshop.md

 ## Checking Differences
 ### `git log -p`

-To display the entire history of a repository, including changes,, run `git log -p`.
+To display the entire history of a repository, including changes, run `git log -p`.
 Append the `--reverse` flag to the command to show the history in reverse.

 ---